-Welcome to the final installment of Roland Garros Rewind, where wtatennis.com took a look back at some of the most memorable matches from the past two decades at the French Open.
+Welcome to Roland Garros Rewind, where wtatennis.com took a look back at some of the most memorable matches from the past two decades at the French Open.
 Rounding out our retrospective are eight fabulous finals, each of which had their own personal significance to the players involved and to the sport as a whole.

 Roland Garros Round Reviews:

 Ivanovic, Henin, Sharapova and more third round clashes

 Svitolina, Safina and more French Open fourth round thrillers